dantavares/ManoTV_IPTV/README.md

 There is a default playlist with (Mano TV - PT-BR).
 You can edit the m3u with your own or your iptv providers.

 * Sort into sections
 * The playlist window doesn't open on startup.
-To open it, press :arrow_left: to display the channel list and press :eight_spoked_asterisk:
+To open it, press :arrow_backward: to display the channel list and press :eight_spoked_asterisk:
 * Find channel pressing Counterclockwise arrow button